Can Anxiety Cause Heartburn?

-A new job, organising a special family occasion, pressures at work – just a few of the things we encounter in life’s rich tapestry which can make us anxious, irritable and sleep deprived.
+It could be a new job, pressures at work or a special family occasion.
+These are just a few examples of the things we encounter in life’s rich tapestry that can make us anxious, irritable and sleep deprived.

-But did you know stress and anxiety are also linked to heartburn and acid reflux1 which may explain why your symptoms are worse or more frequent during these times.
+But did you know anxiety is also linked to heartburn and acid reflux?
+This may explain why your symptoms are worse or more frequent during these times.

 The Links To Anxiety and Heartburn

-Most sufferers are aware of the heartburn links to diet, being overweight, smoking and pregnancy but according to research2 people with anxiety are more likely to suffer from gastro-oesophageal reflux disease (GORD) – reoccurring heartburn symptoms.1
+Most sufferers are aware of the heartburn links to diet, being overweight, smoking and pregnancy but according to research people with anxiety are more likely to suffer from gastro-oesophageal reflux disease (GORD) – reoccurring heartburn symptoms.

 Why Could Heartburn Be Effected By Anxiety or Stress?

-Heartburn could share a close link with anxiety / stress, it’s believed there could be several reasons for this such as2:
+Heartburn could share a close link with anxiety.
+To address the question, ‘can anxiety cause gastric reflux?’
+The answer is, anxiety and reflux are often thought to be related.
+It’s believed there could be several reasons for this:

-Equally, frequent episodes of acid reflux and heartburn can also be a major source of anxiety and stress for sufferers as it impacts everyday life – it can be a frustrating and distressing vicious circle.
+Equally, frequent episodes of indigestion, acid reflux and heartburn can also be a major source of anxiety for sufferers as it impacts everyday life – it can be a frustrating and distressing vicious circle.

 As with all heartburn triggers, simple lifestyle changes can make a difference.

-Here are our tips for helping to tackle those stress and anxiety related symptoms – in fact they’re also good advice for all-round health and wellbeing, particularly if these are issues affecting other areas of day-to-day life.
+Here are our tips for helping to tackle those anxiety related symptoms.
+They’re also good advice for all-round health and wellbeing – particularly if these are issues affecting other areas of day-to-day life.

-And what’s more, many of them are some of life’s freebies and won’t cost a penny!
+And, what’s more, many of them are some of life’s freebies and won’t cost you a penny!

 Relax